 Introducing Plant-Based Protein

 A complete protein has all nine of the essential amino acids: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
 An incomplete protein lacks one or more of these essential amino acids in the right amounts.
-Most plant sources are considered incomplete, unless you blend them, which is why you often see brown rice protein and pea protein together in a blend.
+Most plant sources are considered incomplete, unless you blend them.

 Benefits of Plant-Based Protein